Visit Rehoboth Beach

 Tax-Free Shopping: Yes, Rehoboth Beach offers tax-free shopping because the entire state of Delaware has no statewide sales tax.

-Restaurants: Rehoboth Beach offers a variety of excellent dining options, from casual spots to upscale seafood experiences.
+Vibrant Culinary Scene: Rehoboth Beach offers a variety of excellent dining options, from casual spots to upscale seafood experiences.

 Great Weather (Air): Air temperatures are perfect for the beach crowd in the summer.